Margarita Prentice

 Margarita López Prentice (February 22, 1931 – April 2, 2019) was a Washington state legislator.
 A Democrat, she represented the 11th District, which includes Seattle's Beacon Hill, South Park and portions of Renton, Kent, Tukwila, Burien, and SeaTac.

 Early life

-Prentice, who is of Mexican American descent, attended Phoenix College.
+Prentice, who was of Mexican American descent, attended Phoenix College.
 She also attended Youngstown State University in Ohio.
 She was trained at St. Joseph's Hospital School of Nursing in Phoenix, Arizona and also attended the University of Washington.

 Public service

 Prentice was elected to the Washington House of Representatives in 1988, taking office the following January.
 She served until 1992, when she was elected to the Washington State Senate, taking office in January 1993.
 Her final term ended in January 2013.
 Prentice was the current Chair of the Senate Ways and Means Committee.
 She was also the former chair and current member of the Senate Financial Institutions and Insurance Committee and serves on the Labor, Commerce, Research and Development Committee.
 Prentice also served as an ex-officio member of the Washington State Gambling Commission.